-The surplus excluding the FRS 102 pension adjustment compares to the College's planned budget for a break even position.
-The surplus arose from the on-going tight financial control and effective management of costs.
-The College retained "good" financial health as calculated by the Education & Skills Funding Agency for the third successive year as planned.
-It is planned to sustain this financial health rating in 2017/18 and a budget to meet this objective has been approved by the Corporation.
+The adjusted operating surplus arose from the ongoing tight financial control and effective management of operating expenditure.
+The College retained 'good' financial health as calculated by the Education & Skills Funding Agency for the third successive year.
+The College expects to retain this financial health grade in 2018/19 and for the foreseeable future.

-College income rose by £0.303 million (1.6%) between 2015/16 and 2016/17 due mainly to increases in income from sub-letting and project funding.
+College income improved by £515k (2.6%), year on year, due mainly to an increase in the income achieved from the College's Adult Education Budget funding allocation.
 Funding Agencies' grant and income from fees and education grants remained stable.
-The College continues to have significant reliance on recurrent grants from the further education sector funding bodies; in 2016/17 the funding bodies provided 81% (2015/16: 82%) of the College's total income.
+The College continues to place significant reliance on recurrent grants from the further education sector's funding bodies and in 2017/18 these funding bodies provided 78.3% (2016/17: 80.5%) of the College's total income.

-College expenditure rose by £0.213 million (1.1%) between 2015/16 and 2016/17 to match the Increase in income.
-The main increase was in other operating expenses, arising from additional partnership and sub-contracting work.
+College expenditure increased by £613k (3.0%) year on year, to deliver the additional income.
+The main increase was in operating expenses, arising from additional partnership and subcontracted delivery.

-The College has accumulated revenue reserves, including defined benefit pension obligations of a deficit balance of £2.824 million (2015/16: £7.009 million deficit).
-End of year cash balances of £1.827 million (2015/16: £1.813 million) and net current liabilities of £1.125 million (2015/16: £1.132 million) remained stable between 2015/16 and 2016/17.
-Cash holdings are expected to continue to be sufficient for the College to be able to meet its liabilities during 2017/18.
+The College holds accumulated net reserves, including defined benefit pension obligations of a positive balance of £1,294k (2016/17: (£2,824k) deficit).
+End of year cash balances at 31 July 2018 totalled £1,298k (2016/17: £1,827k) and net current liabilities totalled (£1,349k); (2016/17: (£1,125k)), remaining stable between 2016/17 and 2017/18.
+Cash holdings are expected to continue to be sufficient for the College to meet its liabilities during 2018/19.